World Rugby gives green light to Rugby Championship in New Zealand

 Those plans have been given the green light by World Rugby, with its executive committee confirming a temporary international window between October 24 and December 5.

-World Rugby said the Rugby Championship will be held between November 7 to December 12 in one country.
+World Rugby said the Rugby Championship will be held between November 7 and December 12 in one country.

 "With Covid-19 restrictions continuing to impact international travel and borders across southern hemisphere unions, on an exceptional basis The Rugby Championship 2020 will be hosted in full in a single country over a reduced six-week period between November 7 and December 12," World Rugby said in a statement.